Drawn, scribbled, snapped, or just noticed on Tumamoc Hill, Tucson's sacred mountain.

 Your email is safe here and will only be used to receive new posts from this blog.

 Linda Feltner, artist, naturalist, and teacher, came up to join Tumamoc sketchers on the Hill with some of her students for an all day outdoor drawing session.
-Linda was guest teacher for the day and she used it to give out some assignments.
-The focus of the day was “Extreme Cropping.”
-To show what she meant, Linda handed out old cardboard slide mounts that had been taped off to show a long narrow opening.
+Linda was guest teacher for the day and she used that to give out some assignments.

 This Piece of Earth is a 48 page booklet, published by Tumamoc: People and Habitats, showcases some of the poets and artists working on Tumamoc over the past two years or so.